witabop/GrimoireVIP/README.md

 ![Grimoire](/public/logo512.png)

-## 🔮 Modern Spellcasting Calculator for Mage: The Awakening
+## 🔮 Spellcasting Assistant for Mage: The Awakening 2e

 Grimoire.VIP is an interactive web application for the Chronicles of Darkness game "Mage: The Awakening", 2nd Edition more specifically.
 This tool is intended to help players and Storytellers quickly customize and cast spells according to the game's magic system.